Illinois VA Loan Information

 Residual Income Guideline

-The VA mortgage has enjoyed some of the lowest foreclosure rates since its inception primarily for one reason; the residual income rule.
-This rule was put in place to ensure that the veteran would have money left over each month to cover not only basic necessities but a few luxuries from time to time.
+The VA loan has enjoyed some of the lowest foreclosure rates since its inception primarily for one reason; the residual income rule.
+This rule was put in place to ensure that the veteran would have money left over each month to cover not only necessities but also a few luxuries from time to time.

-The amount of residual income necessary to get approved will depend on the yearly income for all borrowers, the amount of monthly debt payments, and the number of people living in the home.
+The amount of residual income necessary to get approved will depend on the yearly income for all buyers, the amount of monthly debt payments, and the number of people living in the home.

 Less Than Perfect Credit Standards

-The VA loan program is known for approving borrowers with less than perfect credit scores.
-So long as the borrower has made all of their debt payments on time for the past 12 to 24 months, they stand a good chance of getting approved for the mortgage.
-If you have time before you purchase, improving your credit score is something to consider.
+The VA loan program is known for approving buyers with less-than-perfect credit scores.
+So long as the homebuyer has made all of their debt payments on time for the past 12 to 24 months, they stand a good chance of getting approved for the loan.
+If you have time before your VA purchase, improving your credit is something to consider.

 Picking A VA Rate

-Most mortgages come in different varieties and the VA loan is no exception.
+Most loans come in different varieties and the VA loan is no exception.
 Each one has advantages that will pertain to certain circumstances.

 Fixed Interest

-The fixed interest mortgage is the exact opposite of the ARM.
+The fixed-interest loan is the exact opposite of the ARM.
 The rate that is used when the loan is closed will never change during the life of the loan.
-People who intend to remain at one location for many years are usually the best candidate for a fixed-rate mortgage.
+People who intend to remain at one location for many years are usually the best candidates for a 30-year fixed-rate loan.

 You can use our speedy payment calculator to estimate your monthly payment.